 Clicking this icon results in jumping directly to the template index.html, that resides in the folder polls under templates:

 In the gutter of the template file index.html, you see the icon .
 If you hover over this icon, you'll see the following popup:

 Clicking this icon leads you directly to the corresponding view.

 PyCharm allows you to easily navigate between a particular view and the corresponding url.
 This is how it's done:

-Hover your mouse pointer over the view name, while keeping Ctrl key pressed, and see the view name turning into a hyperlink:
+Hover over the view name, while keeping Control key pressed, and see the view name turning into a hyperlink: